gyanesh-iitmiimb/project2_tds_iit/media/README.md

 ## Data Description

-The report contains a dataset comprising 2,652 entries related to various media titles, specifically focusing on Tamil movies.
-Each entry includes attributes such as the date of release, language, type of media, title, creators, overall rating, quality rating, repeatability score, and a timestamp.
-The data is structured to provide insights into media performance and audience reception.
+The report contains a dataset with 2,652 entries that catalog information about various media titles, including their release date, language, type (e.g., movie), title, contributors, and ratings based on overall quality and repeatability.
+The data is structured to facilitate analysis of trends and preferences in different media within specified categories.

 ## Numerical Columns

-The maximum correlations is found between columns quality and overall with a value of 0.8259352331454309.The minimum correlation is between columns quality and repeatability with a value of 0.31212651153886395
+The maximum correlations is found between columns overall and quality with a value of 0.8259352331454309.The minimum correlation is between columns repeatability and quality with a value of 0.312126511538864

-Outliers found in column {'quality': 24, 'overall': 1216}
+Outliers found in column {'overall': 1216, 'quality': 24}

-The most important features are quality, repeatability and overall with feature importances of importance    0.503062
+The most important features are quality, repeatability and overall with feature importances of importance    0.5066
-Name: quality, dtype: float64, importance    0.312924
+Name: quality, dtype: float64, importance    0.310879
-Name: repeatability, dtype: float64 and importance    0.184014
+Name: repeatability, dtype: float64 and importance    0.182521
 Name: overall, dtype: float64 respectively

 ## Text Columns